 Over two years, your professional learning will include a Postgraduate Diploma in Health Analysis.
 At the same time, you’ll develop on the job, through at least three placements across two organisations.
 Throughout, you’ll enjoy support and guidance from a dedicated mentor and some of the best minds in the NHS.

 Unique touches set the scheme apart.
 Your induction includes 20 days in which you set the agenda, experiencing NHS life on the frontline.
 So if you want to ride with an ambulance crew or observe an autopsy, you can.
-Later, you’ll arrange a 2 month ‘flexi-placement’ which could take you outside the NHS - it’s about you acquiring new perspectives to bring back to help the NHS.
+Later, you’ll arrange a two-month ‘flexi-placement’ which could take you outside the NHS - it’s about you acquiring new perspectives to bring back to help the NHS.

 The challenge of taking on diverse placements in a full-time role, while undertaking training and study, means that self-motivation and superb organisational skills are vital.
 We expect you to be tenacious and resilient, with passion and confidence.
 Our nationwide remit means you should be ready to make a difference anywhere in England.